What IF Carbon Capture is the Next Moon Shot?”

 Worcester Polytechnic Institute

-Impact of Negative Emissions Technologies with Particular Focus on Direct Air Capture
+Topic: Impact of Negative Emissions Technologies with Particular Focus on Direct Air Capture

 Jennifer Wilcox is the James H. Manning Chaired Professor of Chemical Engineering at Worcester Polytechnic Institute.
 Having grown up in rural Maine, she has a profound respect and appreciation of nature, which permeates her work as she focuses on minimizing negative impacts of humankind on our natural environment.

 Wilcox’s research takes aim at the nexus of energy and the environment, developing both mitigation and adaptation strategies to minimize negative climate impacts associated with society’s dependence on fossil fuels.
 This work carefully examines the role of carbon management and opportunities therein that could assist in preventing 2° C warming by 2100.
 Carbon management includes a mix of technologies spanning from the direct removal of carbon dioxide from the atmosphere to its capture from industrial, utility-scale and micro-emitter (motor vehicle) exhaust streams, followed by utilization or reliable storage of carbon dioxide on a timescale and magnitude that will have a positive impact on our current climate change crisis.
 Funding for her research is primarily sourced through the National Science Foundation, Department of Energy and the private sector.
 She has served on a number of committees including the National Academy of Sciences and the American Physical Society to assess carbon capture methods and impacts on climate.
 She gave a TED talk on the direct removal of carbon dioxide from the atmosphere in 2018 and is also the author of the first textbook on carbon capture, published in March 2012.